Chaboddunamis/amoganla/content/pages/index.md

       I am a serial entrepreneur committed to creating global citizens and solving problems.
     subtitle: >-
-      providing sustainable opportunities for young talents, and making society more habitable.
+      I providing sustainable opportunities for young talents, and making society more habitable.
   - type: grid_section
     title: Trusted by Companies Big and Small
     subtitle: Who I work with